 Another tip to save time and avoid crowds is to pick alternative times.
 Eat an early lunch or dinner and catch shorter ride lines while everyone else is eating.
 If you need a break from the heat, take in one of Cedar Point’s many shows in air-conditioned theaters.
 In the end, it’s your family’s day in the park, and you should plan to see and do everything you want to do during your time at Cedar Point.

 Cedar Point honors members of the military by providing discounted tickets and parking for all active, retired, and honorably discharged members of our armed forces.
 You will need to bring the proper ID to validate the discount.
 You can purchase up to six tickets at a discounted rate per military member.

 Download The Cedar Point App

-Cedar Point offers a super helpful Mobile App (available on iOS).
+Cedar Point offers a super helpful Mobile App (available for iOS and Android).
 The main feature is ride wait times, which will help you plan out your day and maximize your time throughout your visit.
 Other features include a park map, special money-saving offers within the park for app users, and a handy car finder to help you remember where you parked.
 Also available now is mobile food ordering at select restaurants within Cedar Point.

 Go to Cedar Point for More than One Day

 If you are thinking about visiting Cedar Point for more than one day or multiple times during the same season, look into their multiple-day ticket options.
 Often you can get your second day for $20 or less with these options.
 Cedar Point occasionally offers ticket options for one day at Cedar Point and one day at their sister park, Kings Island, located just outside Cincinnati, Ohio.

 When planning a family trip to Cedar Point, it’s easy to be overwhelmed by all of the costs involved.
 With some advanced planning, you can save money at Cedar Point and maximize your time in the park.
 Your family can enjoy one of the best amusement parks in the country without worrying about how much it will cost.